Joseph A. Lombardo

 In a perfect world, convicted offenders would pay their fines, serve their time, and reintegrate smoothly back into society.
 Unfortunately, this is seldom the way it really goes.
 Many ex-offenders find themselves trapped in a vicious cycle of employment discrimination and consequent financial hardship, all because they have a criminal record attached to their name.
 An expungement will seal your criminal record — but just how robust is that seal’s protection?
 If a potential employer runs a background check, will they find your record?
 Vineland expungement attorney Joseph Lombardo explains.

-What Employers Can See Expunged Records?
+What Employers Can See Expunged Records in NJ?

 If you’re a job-seeker who recently obtained an expungement, or are planning on applying for expungement in the near future, you can breathe a sigh of relief: most employers cannot see expunged records.
 Generally speaking, the only types of employers who can access expunged records are law enforcement agencies, corrections departments, and employers in the judicial branch such as criminal courts of law.
 For example, if you were applying to become a police officer or correctional officer, then the agency you were applying with would be able to see your conviction.